MarkKozel/CompOrgEText/docs/Introduction/Concepts/Abstraction.md

 In addition, The transition from Problem to Algorithm is interesting.
 A problem is expressed as a deficiency or need, whereas the Algorithm describes a way to avoid or fix that Problem.

-In Computer Organization will will focus on the Instruction Set Architecture (ISA) layer, But first we needs to understand how Devices create Circuits, that make the Microarchitecture needed to support the ISA.
+In Computer Organization, we'll focus on the Instruction Set Architecture (ISA) layer.
+But first, we need to understand how Devices create Circuits, that make the Microarchitecture needed to support the ISA.

 ## Conclusion

-We used abstraction to explain complex things at an appropriate level.
-That level depends on the current understanding of the audience.
-In a classroom, the instructor might choose to introduce a new topic by discussing a high-level aspect of the topic, then add detail to the discussion to slowly reveal the more subtile aspects.
+We learned that using abstraction explains complex concepts to the current understanding of a specific audience.
+For example, in a classroom, the instructor might choose to introduce a new topic by discussing a high-level aspect of the topic, then add detail to the discussion to slowly reveal the more subtile aspects.

-Abstraction layers in Computer Organization start with a Problem to be solved and expends that problem (given that the problem is solved using a computer) to a Program that is rendered in the computer's ISA that ultimately gets represented in Devices
+Abstraction layers in Computer Organization start with a Problem to be solved and presents that problem (given that the problem is solved using a computer) to a Program that is rendered in the computer's ISA that ultimately gets represented in Devices.